 We select ASSIST students whom we feel will adjust well to a new culture and make a notable contribution.
 However, every student will need some level of help, from modest to significant, in making the transition to a new culture, language, education system, and physical climate.
-Upon arriving to school, we suggest that you have some low-level planned activities that help to introduce the student to the community of people who will form his or her new home.
-We advise that you refrain from organizing large welcoming parties but instead give the student time to acculturate at a pace the student finds comfortable.
-Each school has a system in place for welcoming, orienting, acculturating, and supporting new students, and in many cases, schools have significant experience with this sequence for international students specifically.
+Each school has a system in place for welcoming, orienting, acculturating, and supporting new students, and in most cases, schools have significant experience with this sequence for international students specifically.

-In addition to your own experiences, encourage the ASSIST student to become active immediately.
 Beyond classes, we have found it beneficial for the adjustment of the student and school if the student gets involved in a sport or group activity during the first term.
 This may mean selecting a popular club, athletic team, music, and/or theater group to which they can contribute and from which they can learn.